This browser does not support JavaScript

 Cross-platform Setup Examples

-• -N: do not execute remote command (keep tunnel only)
+• -N: do not run a remote command (tunnel only).

 Use: Point your browser or app to localhost:1080 (SOCKS5).
 This encrypts traffic between you and the remote server.